joshbegley/nyt-latest/README.md

 `The 64-year-old Hobbs cited health-related concerns for his sudden departure from the job.`\
 https://nytimes.com/athletic/5705896/2024/08/16/rutgers-pat-hobbs-resigns/

-**Kyle Hendricks' mind isn't on the potential end of his Cubs career as free agency looms**\
+**Kyle Hendricks' mind isn't on potential end of his Cubs career as free agency looms**\
 `Hendricks has his sights set on a postseason run: "Especially here at Wrigley Field in front of these fans.
 It doesn’t get any better."`\
 https://nytimes.com/athletic/5705854/2024/08/16/kyle-hendricks-cubs-career/